+There are several ways to perform liposuction using different instruments and technology.
 Traditional liposuction involves inserting a long, thin tube (called a cannula) through incisions in the treatment area and moving it back and forth through the fat layer to break up the fat.
 Then, the fat is suctioned out of the body.

 Ultrasound liposuction involves a special cannula that emits ultrasonic energy to break up fat and make it easier to remove.
 Vaser is one of the more well-known ultrasound liposuction systems.
 Tumescent liposuction involves injecting a tumescent "wetting" solution into the treatment area to firm up fat and make it easier to suction out of the body.
 This wetting solution contains a local anesthetic, for pain management, and epinephrine, which constricts the blood vessels to minimize bleeding and swelling.

 The best liposuction candidates are healthy, active individuals with localized areas of unwanted fat.
 Liposuction is not an effective weight loss method, and candidates should be within 20 pounds of their ideal weight.
-Future weight loss or weight gain (for example, pregnancy-related weight gain) can reverse the effects of liposuction.

 Good candidates for liposuction also have firm, elastic skin that will contract over the body's newly sculpted curves and contours after surgery.
 Dr. Landon meets with every Tampa liposuction candidate one-on-one to determine whether liposuction is best for their needs, and to recommend an alternative if it is more suitable.